physimals/quantiphyse/doc/README.rst

     :align: right

-Quantiphyse is a viewing and analysis tool for 3D and 4D biomedical data.
+Quantiphyse is a visualisation and analysis tool for 3D and 4D biomedical data.
 It is particularly suited for physiological or functional imaging data comprised of multi volumes in a 4D (time-) series and/or multimodal imaging data.
 Quantiphyse is built around the concept of making spatially resolved measurements of physical or physiological processes from imaging data using either